briannoyama/VIDE/README.md

 USAGE
 -----

 Made for `podman`.
-Requires `podman`, `docker` or other OCI implementation.
+Requires `podman`, `docker` or other OCI implementation (as well as a terminal with Nerdfont support).
 Run the following in the base directory:

 - `make` (or `make build`) : build the docker image
 - `make linux-debug` : run in a manner allowing modification of the custom lua configs + other commands